-This year, do something completely different and make your own edible presents for giving.
-Imagine the delight when it's discovered that you made the tasty treats yourself.
+This year, do something completely different and make edible presents for giving.
+Imagine the delight when it's discovered that you made the tasty goodies yourself.

-These edible gifts are perfect for friends and family who lack either the skill or facilities to make such things for themselves — boxes of delicious homemade Christmas cookies and candies, a fruitcake baked in a cookie tin, candied apricots wrapped in colorful cellophane, and old time gingerbread men for the children.
+Edible gifts are perfect for friends and family who lack either the skill or time to make such things for themselves — boxes of delicious homemade Christmas cookies and candies, a fruitcake baked in a cookie tin, candied apricots wrapped in colorful cellophane, and old time gingerbread men for the children.

 Give a special gift from the heart this Christmas.
-Use Grandma's favorite Christmas gift recipes to make tasty, old fashioned treats for your loved ones.
-It's the one affordable gift that's always appreciated.
+Use Grandma's old fashioned Christmas gift recipes to make tasty, old time treats for your loved ones.
+It's the one affordable gift that's ALWAYS appreciated.